MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-service-principal-auth.md

 ## Create a service principal with the Azure CLI

-Use the [Azure CLI][azure_cli] examples below to create or get client secret credentials.
+Use the [Azure CLI](/cli/azure) examples below to create or get client secret credentials.

 Use the following command to create a service principal and configure its access to Azure resources: